robvanderleek/create-issue-branch/README.md

 ## Automatically open a Pull Request

 Automatically open a (draft) Pull Request for the newly created branch.
-This feature is (currently) only available if you run Create Issue Branch in a GitHub Action workflow.
 Enable this feature in your configuration YAML, for draft pull requests use:

 ```yaml
 openDraftPR: true